sammysun0711/InfraBench/README.md

 targeting **AMD MI35X (CDNA4 / gfx950)** GPUs.
 Each task drops an AI agent into a Docker sandbox with a terminal, gives it a natural-language problem, and scores the result with a **deterministic per-task verifier** — no LLM-as-judge.
-Tasks span five categories: **model deployment, profiling analysis, kernel implementation, kernel tuning, and debug triage**.
+Tasks span six main categories: **model deployment, profiling analysis, kernel implementation, kernel tuning, algorithm, and debug triage**.

 It is built on the [Harbor framework](https://github.com/harbor-framework/harbor), run with the `harbor` CLI, so any harbor-supported agent (claude-code, codex, opencode,